UserScape/larajobs-desktop/README.md

 <img width="411" alt="Screenshot 2023-07-23 at 11 41 18 PM" src="https://github.com/LukeTowers/larajobs-desktop/assets/7253840/46fd2c27-240f-424f-9c8b-afcb9f12685a">
 <img width="243" alt="Screenshot 2023-07-25 at 12 18 06 AM" src="https://github.com/LukeTowers/larajobs-desktop/assets/7253840/4b4cdf50-914f-442c-9294-dd9273ae864e">

+## Roadmap

+We have big plans for LaraJobs Desktop!
+Here are some features we're considering for future releases:

+- (WIP) - Ability to filter jobs by keyword, location, etc (see https://github.com/LukeTowers/larajobs-desktop/tree/wip/filtering-support)
+- Watch jobs functionality to keep track of jobs.
+- Click on a notification to see quick job details, with an option to go to the site.
+- Save job application details for easy reviewing later and to reduce effort required when applying to new jobs.
+- Track application status and write notes.
+- Backup / restore of settings.
+- Show timezone difference to current location.

 ## Prerequisites